Skip to main content

 Qassatat

-Savory pastries similar to pastizzi but larger, filled with ricotta, peas, or anchovies.
-Popular breakfast or snack from bakeries and village festas.
+Savory pastries much like pastizzi but bigger, filled with ricotta, peas, or anchovies.
+A common breakfast or snack from bakeries and village festas.

 Allergens: